wagtail/rfcs/text/078-adopt-stimulus-js.md

 **[Alpine.js](https://alpinejs.dev/)** is quite popular in the Django space, however it is not CSP compatible and promotes even more JS syntax in the DOM which moves us further away from our security goals and vanilla JS usage goals.

 - **Composing & Extending** - Not simple to [register additional components outside of the initialisation](https://alpinejs.dev/globals/alpine-data#registering-from-a-bundle), components can be composed but cannot do more than one 'thing', not really possible to extend existing registered components without specific APIs built.
 - **CSP - Not compatible**, there is a way to 'ignore' a branch of a DOM tree to not allow Alpine to read those elements.
 There is a planned [CSP compatible build](https://alpinejs.dev/advanced/csp).
-Unfortunately, this is [not yet released and no timeline available](https://github.com/alpinejs/alpine/issues/237#issuecomment-999692410), the CSP build lacks all the functionality of the `x-` attributes though and 100% relies on classes.
+Unfortunately, this is [not yet released and no timeline is available](https://github.com/alpinejs/alpine/issues/237#issuecomment-999692410), the CSP build lacks all the functionality of the `x-` attributes though and 100% relies on classes.
 - **Development** - Mostly uses functions, not classes.
 - **Initialisation** - Initialises when added to the DOM, either on first render or after, however does not 'disconnect' when `x-data` is removed from the DOM element.
 - **Links** - [When to use Alpine](https://lightit.io/blog/when-to-use-alpine-js/), [HTMX & Alpine in Django](https://www.saaspegasus.com/guides/modern-javascript-for-django-developers/htmx-alpine/), [Alpine speed issues](https://github.com/alpinejs/alpine/issues/566)